Battlefields of Method: Approaches to International Development Research (MSc RID)

 Academic Tribes and Territories: Interdisciplinarity in International Development Research.
 One key challenge that international development research faces is the challenge of specialisation, which can easily become reductionist.
 Hence calls to the academic tribes and territories called disciplines to become ‘interdisciplinary’.
 Development studies as a field has often taken pride in claiming that it is ‘inherently interdisciplinary’.
 The session will show that interdisciplinarity is perhaps more about paradigms than about disciplines.
 It introduces the concept of ‘transdisciplinary’ research as an approach to democratising scientific practice.

-Explanation: Complexity, Causality and Method The last session of the course returns to the starting issue of ‘paradigms’ and addresses the question, with reference to the BOM examples of the course, how methods are instruments for different kinds of explanations.
+Explanation: Complexity, Causality and Method The last session of the module returns to the starting issue of ‘paradigms’ and addresses the question, with reference to the BOM examples of the module, how methods are instruments for different kinds of explanations.
 The session zooms in on the meaning and types of explanation, and their related understandings of causality.

 Part II: Battlefields of Method - Examples